makrai/notes/qiu2003-pretrained-nlp-survey.md

 * the same as NCE but predicts whether a token is replaced given its context
 * CBOW with negative sampling (CBOW-NS) [116] can be viewed as a simple version
 * ELECTRA [22] utilizing a generator to replacing some tokens of a sequence
-  * generator G and a discriminator D are trained following a two-stage
+  * generator G and a discriminator D are trained in two-stages
     1. Train only the generator with MLM task for n 1 steps;
     1. Initialize the weights of the discriminator with the weights of G
   * Then train the discriminator with a discriminative task keeping G frozen